TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 Now that everything is in place, it's time to finish `desktop.css`.
 This is the traditional view, when there are three columns on the screen.
 You'll need to use all sorts of css magic to achieve this, like `floats` and other positioning elements.
 As always, use baby steps.
 How can you create the columns?
 How can you make them line up so neatly, equal distance apart?

 Remember, you're _only_ writing the css that applies to `desktop.css`.
 All styles shared between the three views should be in `styles.css`.
+And there's no reason to touch the HTML!

 Like last night's **Beast Mode**, add commentary to your _WIP Issue_ about the three responsive stylesheets and their shared `styles.css` sibling.
 How do you think the three CSS files interact?
 How can they "live in harmony" together?

 ##### BEAST MODE

 Have you heard of the term "pixel perfect" before?
-Pixel perfect can mean a lot of things, but here we're talking about matching _your_ layout to the original one -- down to the last pixel.
-For **Beast Mode**, try to emulate the original Multicolumn Form as completely as possible.
+Pixel perfect can mean a lot of things, but here we're talking about perfectly matching _your_ layout to the original one -- down to the last pixel.

+For **Beast Mode**, try to emulate the original Multicolumn Form as closely as possible.
 Consider `font-*` properties, colors, and especially the distances around and between the elements.
 What tools are at your disposal to help you in this endeavor?
 That's right, time to have a chat with our buddy Dev Tools.

 ##### NIGHTMARE MODE

 There might be giants...giant monitors, that is.
 (Have you seen the ones in the instructor office?)
-Do some research on designing for large monitors.
+Do some research about designing for larger monitors.
 How do you write XL media queries?
 Do you even need to?
 What would Multicolumn Form look like on a giant screen?
 Create a `xlarge.css` stylesheet and incorporate your newfound knowledge in the styles there.
 Can you make the site giant monitor ready?

 #### Vertical Timeline

-For Vertical Timeline, you'll again want to check that you've got your `styles.css`, `mobile.css`, `tablet.css`, and `desktop.css` in your `css` folder within your `VerticalTimeline` folder.
+For Vertical Timeline, you'll again want to check that you've got your `styles.css`, `mobile.css`, `tablet.css`, and `desktop.css` in your `css` folder within your `VerticalTimeline` directory.
 If you still need to write your common styles, do so in `styles.css`.

 Last night you got those pesky decorative touches finished.
 Tonight, you'll move all the styles that _only_ apply to the desktop view to your `desktop.css` stylesheet.
 Then, like last night's **Beast Mode**, show us your [skills of an artist](http://www.homestarrunner.com/sbemail58.html) and Skitch the mobile view.

 Now, can you _build_ the mobile view...??
 There's some dark magics involved here.
-You'll have to work with `max-width` and `:before` for sure.
+You'll have to work with `max-width` and `::before` for sure.
 And what can you do to `font-size` to make it shrink for mobile view?

 ##### BEAST MODE